Philip Rieff

-Philip Rieff (December 15, 1922 – July 1, 2006) was an American sociologist and cultural critic, who taught sociology at the University of Pennsylvania from 1961 until 1992, and also, during the 1950s, at the University of Chicago, where he met Susan Sontag.
+Philip Rieff (December 15, 1922 – July 1, 2006) was an American sociologist and cultural critic, who taught sociology at the University of Pennsylvania from 1961 until 1992, and also, during the 1950s, at the University of Chicago.

 He was the author of a number of books on Sigmund Freud and his legacy, including Freud: The Mind of the Moralist (1959) and The Triumph of the Therapeutic: Uses of Faith after Freud (1966).

-He married his 17 year-old student Susan Sontag after 10 days of courtship in the 1950s.
-The marriage lasted eight years during which their son, David Rieff—a writer and editor of his mother's personal journals—was born.
-His second wife and widow Alison Douglas Knox died December 12, 2011.
+At the University of Chicago, he married his 17-year-old student Susan Sontag after 10 days of courtship in the 1950s.
+The marriage lasted eight years.
+Sontag and Rieff had a son together, David Rieff, a writer and the editor of his mother's personal journals.
+Rieff's second wife and widow, Alison Douglas Knox, died December 12, 2011.